 9. Have you seen any recent changes in sales volumes?

 Yes, sales are up!
 We have seen an increase in average party sales to $375 – $380, while last year the average was around $318.
 The average guest purchase is $55, and last year it was about $32 to $36.

 10. How do you keep your consultants motivated?

 Oh, that has been a tough one lately.
 We try to do a lot of different incentives throughout the year.
-We are giving away prepaid gas cards, prepaid iTunes cards, anything that might be a little something people need or want.
+We are giving away prepaid gas cards, prepaid iTunes cards, and anything that might be a little something people need or want.
 We are a small company, just me and one other employee, supporting about 460 active consultants each month.
 Anytime the phone rings, there is a 50/50 chance they will reach me on the phone.
 I am very accessible to our consultants.
-We do conference calls every month, two for everybody and one for Directors and up, newsletters and more to help support them.
+We do conference calls every month, two for everybody and one for Directors and up, newsletters, and more to help support them.